ubco-mds-2018-labs/data533_lab2/README.md

 This repository contains the lab 2 submission for Liza Wood and Levannia Lildhar.

 The package written is titled `myfitness`
-    - This package will read a csv downloaded from Apple Health and perform the analyses described in the subpackages below.
+    - This package provides some basic tools to analyze the health data in a csv file downloaded from Apple Health.
+These tools could be used to analyze and compare the data from multiple people.

-`read`
+`view`
+- contains two modules
-- will read in the csv file using pandas
+    1. `healthdata` - contains the name, age and gender of the person (the "superclass") and a method to read in the csv health data file using pandas
+    2. `chart` - uses pygal to provide an interactive bar chart to the user

 `summary`
-- contains four modules
+- contains two modules
-    1. `table` - will return a summarized dataframe by year and month
+    1. `table` - returns a summarized dataframe of average steps per month
-    2. `min`- will return the month and year with the minimum number of steps
+    2. `minmax`- contains functions to calculate the minimum and maximum number of steps
-    3. `mean`- will give the mean of the steps returned by the `table` module
-    4. `max`- will return the year and month with the max number of steps

-`display`
-- will display the dataframe using pygal to provide an interactive graph to the user